wolfeidau/riak-log4j-appender/docs/riakclient_review_ideas.md

 * HTTP transport for said REST
 * Proto buffers request response protocol

-I would recommend doing some research into those areas which the riak client will have in common with the REST clients out in the java community.
-These libraries embody quite a lot of experiance coping with the same issues faced by the riak client.
+I would recommend doing some research into those areas which the riak client will have in common with the REST clients out in the Java community.
+These libraries embody quite a lot of experience coping with the same issues faced by the riak client.
 In my view these are:

-* The HTTP library used gets refactored to oblivion..
+* The HTTP library used gets re-factored to oblivion..
 * There is a new JSON lib which goes really fast.
 * NIO2 comes out...